Women's Report: History

 Members of the Fawcett Society and other women formed the Women's Lobby, an extra-parliamentary lobbying group, to support the anti-sex discrimination legislation which was passed eventually in 1975 as the Sex Discrimination Act.
 The Women's Lobby turned into a magazine collective and produced the first issues of Women's Report.
 Members of the collective scanned the mainstream press and other news sources for items of interest to women.
 The aim was to monitor the state of women's affairs in family and marriage law, and social policy.
 It was then decided to have a visual arts/media section called 'Images' for which Griselda Pollock was responsible.
 The magazine also included short book reviews, information on groups and events and usually a feature article too.

 By Jan–Feb 1974 (Volume 2 Issue 2) the magazine was being produced by The Women's Report Collective.
 Volunteers summarised, classified and discussed items of news every week for pages in the magazine headed Home, Legal, Work, Education, Mind and Body, Image/Art/Culture and Events.
 Extra research was carried out, articles debated, rewritten and edited in the collective, before being typed up, cut out, laid out on paper grids and pasted up with glue to make the original paper copy which was then litho-printed.

 No bylines were ever added as the venture was wholly collaborative.
 The magazine was made easy to read by its non-corporate design, and by the addition of light-hearted comment and cartoons.
 After the printing, 2–3,000 copies were collated by hand, and copies posted to subscribers and bookshops at a cost of 30p a copy.
 Subscriber lists, business and accounts were also managed by members of the collective.
 The last issue produced was Volume Seven, Number Four, June–July 1979.

-Angela Phillips, Griselda Pollock, Gail Chester and Rachel Bodle and Zaidie Parr were part of the collective for some time, and went on to work on other periodicals and to contribute further to feminist thought.
+Angela Phillips, Griselda Pollock, Mary Chamberlain, Mandy Merck, Anna Coote, Pat Kahn, Cora Kaplan, Jane Caplan, Lindsay Mackie, Eileen Meredith, Diana Kahn, Jill Rakussen, Matilde Sandberg, Gail Chester were members of the original collective, Rachel Bodle and Zaidie Parr were part of the collective later, and went on to work on other periodicals and to contribute further to feminist thought.
 Issues of the periodical were sent to the British Library.
 Incomplete sets are now archived in Bristol and in the archives of the Feminist Library.